Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Linux.md

 # Linux portable mode (all distros)

-* Please note that you need to install the build dependencies for your distribution before following this steps.
+* Please note that you need to install the build dependencies for your distribution before following these steps.
 See above.

 * You can build in portable mode on Linux, which installs all the files to an isolated directory.